aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/detecting-empty-worksheets/_index.md

         {
             cout << sheet.GetName().ToUtf8() << " is not empty because there are one or more shapes" << endl;
         }
-        // Check if worksheet has empty initialized cells else
+        // Check if worksheet has initialized cells else
         {
             Range range = sheet.GetCells().GetMaxDisplayRange();